dag10/DJ-Listener/README.md

 Play music from a DJ room.

+To connect via SSL, prefix the host with https:// and specify port 443.

 positional arguments:
   host                  Host of DJ server to connect to. room                  Short name of room to to join.